wallacelab/lab-wiki/README.md

 FIXME: Add an intro here

 ## Guite to repos
-All repos in the lab Github Organization follow a standard naming convention, starting with a specific prefix and using hyphens as the only punctuation (not underscores or the like, just to keep things standard).
+All repos in the lab follow a standard naming convention, starting with a specific prefix and using hyphens as the only punctuation (not underscores or the like, just to keep things standard).

-Prefixes:
 * `lab-` : Lab administration stuff (like this Wiki, monthly figures, etc.)
 * `paper-` : Code tied to a specific publication.
 The repo name should also include a year (e.g., `proj-maize-phyllosphere-2014`), usually the year of submission or publication
 * `collab-`: Collaborations with other labs/users